-That is, graphics capabilities are roughly equivalent to Xbox 1 level of performance.
+This means that graphics capabilities are roughly equivalent to the original Xbox’s level of performance.
 Overall real world performance is something like a 300MHz Pentium 2, only with much, much swankier graphics.

+The Raspberry Pi operates at 700 MHz by default.
 Most devices will run happily at 800MHz.
-In the latest Raspbian distro there is an option to change the overclocking options on first boot and any time afterwards by running “raspi-config” without voiding your warranty.
+In the latest Raspbian distro (you can download the Raspbian image directly or install it via the NOOBs installer, both available on our Downloads Page) there is an option to change the overclocking options on first boot and any time afterwards by running “sudo raspi-config” without voiding your warranty.
 It should be noted that these are experimental settings and not every board will be able to run stably at the highest setting.
 If you experience issues, try reducing the overclocking settings until stability is restored.

 Yes.
 We have conducted extensive virtual simulations.
 No Raspberry Pis were harmed in the testing.